-The school is surrounded by several snack-bars, cafés, and grocery stores as well as banks, laundromats and pharmacies.
+The department is surrounded by several snack-bars, cafés, and grocery stores as well as banks, laundromats and pharmacies.

-Each year, ISTI welcomes about 150 French majors from all over the world.
-In addition to Erasmus European links, ISTI has exchange partners in Russia, Japan, China, Taiwan, Syria, Lebanon, Turkey, Morocco, Canada, and USA.
+Each year, the department welcomes about 150 French majors from all over the world.
+In addition to Erasmus European links, it has exchange partners in Russia, Japan, China, Taiwan, Syria, Lebanon, Turkey, Morocco, Canada, and USA.